vahidrnaderi/safe_backup/README.md

                                 -d <REDIS_KEY> <DEST> <NUMBER_OF_WORKERS>
                                )

-Backup your local or s3 files safely.
+Backup your local or s3 files safety.

 **options:**